h1dd3nsn1p3r/pdf-invoice/README.md

 		locale: "es-ES", // BCP 47 language tag.
 Default is "en-US".
 		currency: "EUR", // ISO 4217 currency code.
 Default is "USD".
 		path: "./invoice.pdf", // Required.
 Path where you would like to generate the PDF file.
-		orderDiscount: 10, // total order discount
+		fee: 10, // Amount of fee to be added to the invoice (not percentage)
-	},
+		orderDiscount: 10, // Amount of order discount (not percentage) },
 	items: [
 		{
 			name: "Cloud VPS Server - Starter Plan",
 			quantity: 1,
 			price: 400,
-			discount: 19,
+			discount: 19, // Percentage of discount.
-			tax: 0, // Specify tax in percentage.
+			tax: 0, // Tax percentage.
 Default is 0.
 		},
 		{
 			name: "Domain Registration - example.com",
 			quantity: 1,
-			discount: 19,
+			discount: 19, // Percentage of discount.
 			price: 20,
-			tax: 0, // Specify tax in percentage.
+			tax: 0, // Tax percentage.
 Default is 0.
 		},
 		{
 			name: "Maintenance Charge - Yearly",
 			quantity: 1,
-			discount: 0,
+			discount: 0, // Percentage of discount.
 			price: 300,
-			tax: 0, // Specify tax in percentage.
+			tax: 0, // Tax percentage.
 Default is 0.
 		},
 	],
 	qr: {